thilo/coworking-hack-day/index.md

 We’ll collect your submissions in our <a href="http://coworkinghackday.wikispaces.com/">wiki</a> - the place to find co-hackers, or if check out all planned projects if you haven’t come up with your own idea yet.

-You can use <a href="http://www.facebook.com/event.php?eid=198975240159373" title="CoHackDay on Facebook">Facebook</a> and <a href="http://www.facebook.com/event.php?eid=198975240159373" title="CoHackDay on Plancast">Plancast</a> to RSVP.
+You can use <a href="http://www.facebook.com/event.php?eid=198975240159373" title="CoHackDay on Facebook">Facebook</a> and <a href="http://plancast.com/p/6ps4" title="CoHackDay on Plancast">Plancast</a> to RSVP.

 ### Location

-<p>The event is hosted by the <a href="http://co-up.de/" title="co.up coworking space">co.up coworking space</a>, which is located right in the heart of Berlin-Kreuzberg.
-You can find us in the second building on the right, 5th floor.</p>
+<p>The event is hosted by the <a href="http://co-up.de/" title="co.up coworking space">co.up coworking space</a>, which is right in the heart of Berlin-Kreuzberg.
+Our building is located at the far end of the courtyard.
+Enter the first tunnel to your right and push the Upstream/Co.up buzzer by the door to your left.
+Then head all the way up to the top floor, into the door on the right.</p>

 <address>
   <p>